The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Individual Object Results

 We observed PDS~70 as part of the GAPlanetS campaign in 2017 and 2018.
 H$\alpha$ emission from PDS~70~b from data taken in 2018 on two consecutive nights was reported in \citet{Wagner2018}, establishing PDS~70~b as an accreting protoplanet.
-Frame rejection and selection of highpass filter and KLIP parameters were tuned aggressively to allow for robust recovery of the companion at $\sim4\sigma$ in the combination of the post-processed SDI imagery from the two 2018 nights.
-H$\alpha$ line emission line was subsequently resolved in both PDS70 b and c by \citet{Haffert2019} with VLT/MUSE, and in Ultraviolet accretion continuum emission with HST by \citet{Zhou2021}, lending additional credence to the original detection.
-The contrast curves for the standard false continuum planet optimized reductions of all PDS 70 epochs are shown in Figure \ref{fig:detectctrst}.
-By optimizing on false continuum planets injected between the IWA and control radius of each dataset, the GAPlanetS reduction framework is intentionally conservative.
-Both PDS 70 planets lie considerably outside the control radius, thus the lack of recovery in the standard pipeline reductions is unsurprising.
-Neither companion is recovered under the unified GAPlanetS reprocessing framework (see Figure \ref{fig:pds70cont}), however both are recovered with more aggressive optimization (see Figure \ref{fig:pds70ha}).
+Frame selection, highpass filter, and KLIP parameters were tuned aggressively to allow for robust recovery of the companion at $\sim4\sigma$ in the combination of post-processed SDI imagery from the two 2018 nights.
+H$\alpha$ line emission was subsequently resolved in both PDS~70~b and c by \citet{Haffert2019} with the Very Large Telescope (VLT) Multi Unit Spectroscopic Explorer (MUSE) instrument, and in ultraviolet accretion continuum emission with the Hubble Space Telescope (HST) by \citet{Zhou2021}, lending additional credence to the original detection.

-Figure \ref{fig:pds70cont} shows the continuum false planet optimized reductions for all three PDS 70 epochs, as well as the combination of the two 2018 nights.
-Overplotted on these images are the predicted locations of the two known companions at the epoch of the observations based on the orbit fits of \citet{Wang2021}.
-Neither planet is recovered robustly in any of the three epochs, though a $\sim$3$\sigma$ excess signal appears within 1 FWHM of the predicted location of PDS 70 c in both H$\alpha$ and ASDI images for the 2017 epoch and in ASDI images for the May 2, 2018 epoch.
+Figure \ref{fig:pds70cont} shows the continuum false planet optimized reductions for all three PDS~70 epochs, as well as the combination of the two 2018 nights.
+Overplotted on these images are the predicted locations of the two known companions at the epoch of observation, derived from the orbital fits of \citet{Wang2021}.
+Contrast curves for all PDS~70 epochs are shown in Figure \ref{fig:detectctrst}.
+By optimizing on false continuum planets injected at a range of separations between the IWA and control radius of each dataset, the GAPlanetS reduction framework is intentionally conservative.
+Both PDS~70 planets lie considerably outside the control radius; thus, the lack of recovery under the standard pipeline is unsurprising.
+While neither companions is robustly recovered, a $\sim$3$\sigma$ excess signal appears within 1 FWHM of the predicted location of PDS~70~c in both H$\alpha$ and ASDI images for the 2017 epoch and in ASDI images for the 2018 May 2 epoch.